 Meaning, which areas do we want to invest in to elevate some of the issues and customer pain points.
 Those are things that we look at as part of defining the roadmap.
 We also make sure we have constant sync ups with the support lead or the support team to get their input as well.

-Priya: I'm smiling because I can very well relate to this problem.
-So the big question here are: What can a product manager do?
-And also, how do PMs partner with the engineering team to stay up-to-date?
-In the case of a product manager, it's a good practice to make sure you have an ongoing partnership conversation with the app marketplace and whoever you're integrating with on a regular basis.
+In the case of a product manager, it's a good practice to make sure you have an ongoing partnership conversation with whoever you're integrating with on a regular basis.

 There are two elements.
 One element is the people who have influence over a product roadmap, and definitely the partner conversations that we have do have influence over these roadmaps.
 So making sure we understand those, as we have conversations with them.
 I also suggest working closely with the engineering team to understand if there are any API changes coming in.
 Also sign up for newsletters.
 Many of the developer platforms and developer portals now have updates on what's happening to ensure that you are up to speed on what's going on.